rskyte/CV/README.md

 # Rhys Kyte

-A chemistry/makers academy graduate, avid tinkerer and world traveller.
+A Chemistry/Makers Academy graduate, avid tinkerer and world traveller.
 I measure my success in how much i can grow as a person and the experience i can gain, whilst always cultivating a positive outlook.
 I'm looking for a full-stack software development role in a company that highly values collaboration, learning/personal development and quality teamwork.
 Going forward i aim to learn as much as possible about existing languages/programming techniques and will always be thrilled by the prospect of encountering new and interesting technologies.

 ## Projects